DrJRMyers/portfolio/README.md

 ## Plum Voice
  An interactive voice response (IVR) company.
 Primarily marketing to developers and non-technical decision-makers, using a sales led growth approach.

- I wore many different hats at Plu, starting off as a copywriter responsible for website and ad copy, B2B marketing materials, white papers, case studies, and blog posts all through January 2020.
+ I wore many different hats at Plum, starting off as a copywriter responsible for website and ad copy, B2B marketing materials, white papers, case studies, and blog posts all through January 2020.
 Along the way, I also inherited analyst relations where I presented product updates to analysts at firms like Gartner and Forrester.
 Later I transitioned to a technical writer role, responisble for product documentation.
 NOTE: Plum Voice was acquired by SharpenCX in late 2023/early 2024, which may affect historical content.

 ### Blog
 <ul>